 Proclamation is a congregation of the Presbyterian Church in America – a denomination which was formed in 1973 and currently is made up of around 1,500 churches throughout North America.

 The PCA is Reformed and Evangelical in its beliefs and is committed to outreach and mission both at home and abroad.
 The denomination is organized regionally into Presbyteries and Proclamation belongs to the Philadelphia Metro West Presbytery of the PCA.
 This provides a forum in which we can relate to other like-minded churches in a meaningful way.

 Throughout its history, Proclamation has also sought to connect and co-operate with other faithful churches in the local area and more widely with a view to furthering the gospel and assisting in joint-ventures to uphold Christian values and principles.

 The church has also enjoyed close relationships with Westminster Theological Seminary in Philadelphia and has benefited greatly from help given by its faculty over the years, as well as providing internships and mentoring opportunities for students from the seminary.

 The spiritual leadership of Proclamation is provided through Elders chosen by the congregation.
 Some of them are Teaching Elders, others are Ruling Elders, together they are known as the ‘Session’ and provide teaching, pastoral care and leadership for the church.

-The Eldership is supported and helped by the Board of Deacons and Deaconesses.
+The Eldership is supported and helped by the Diaconate, along with Deaconesses and Diaconal Assistants.
 They are responsible in part for many of the practical needs in running the church.
 They look after finances and property; but they make sure that people’s needs are taken care of as well.
 More widely they exercise a ministry of care to those who are facing particular needs both within the congregation and also in the community.